reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 8. [The impossibility of inclusion of the trial (BROWSER)](https://hackerone.com/reports/460428) to New Relic - 26 upvotes, $200
 9. [Users can enable API access for free via mass assignment](https://hackerone.com/reports/267781) to New Relic - 26 upvotes, $0
 10. [Cache-Control Misconfiguration Leads to Sensitive Information Leakage](https://hackerone.com/reports/132835) to New Relic - 22 upvotes, $0
-11. [Open redirection ](https://hackerone.com/reports/207285) to New Relic - 17 upvotes, $0
+11. [User to Admin privilege escalation in Infrastructure Conditions - /v2/accounts/1835740/alerts/conditions](https://hackerone.com/reports/300879) to New Relic - 17 upvotes, $500
-12. [User to Admin privilege escalation in Infrastructure Conditions - /v2/accounts/1835740/alerts/conditions](https://hackerone.com/reports/300879) to New Relic - 16 upvotes, $500
+12. [Open redirection ](https://hackerone.com/reports/207285) to New Relic - 17 upvotes, $0
 13. [A user with restricted privileges is able to view Phone Number + Billing Email of account owner](https://hackerone.com/reports/197059) to New Relic - 16 upvotes, $0
 14. [Mobile Authentication Endpoint Credentials Brute-Force Vulnerability](https://hackerone.com/reports/127202) to New Relic - 15 upvotes, $0
 15. [NR Internal_API call allows me to read the events/violations/policies/messages of ANY New Relic account (AND pull data from infrastructure)](https://hackerone.com/reports/271393) to New Relic - 13 upvotes, $1000